Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 The Mixing Engineer’s Handbook is a goldmine of great mixing information.

-It has a bunch of great interviews and great go-to starting points for compression and EQ’ing.
+It has a bunch of awesome interviews and great go-to starting points for compression and EQ’ing.
 The handy EQ charts are great for understanding the EQ spectrum as well as the jargon that goes along with it.

 It really helped me out when I started mixing because it lays everything down in simple to understand terms.